Classic Borscht Recipe (VIDEO)

 - 1 small red bell pepper, finely chopped, optional

 - 4 Tbsp ketchup or 3 Tbsp tomato sauce

-Peel, grate and/or slice all vegetables, keeping sliced potatoes in cold water until ready to use.
+- Peel, grate and/or slice all vegetables (keeping sliced potatoes in cold water to prevent browning until ready to use then drain).

 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen